jocmp/YouTubeMVPDemo/YouTubeMVP-explanation.md

 ### Example Time

 #### M is for Model
-Let's say we want to get back a feed from a Grand Valley State University [YouTube channel](https://www.youtube.com/user/gvsu).
+The goal of this sample application is to retrieve video information from the Grand Valley State University [YouTube channel](https://www.youtube.com/user/gvsu).
-In order to do this, we'll need to access the [YouTube Data API](https://developers.google.com/youtube/v3/) and pull down information in a JSON format.
-Already we have our model data, which looks something like this:
+This process will require to access the [YouTube Data API](https://developers.google.com/youtube/v3/) and pull down information in a JSON format.
+Since the model data is defined already defined, the API's JSON response looks something like this:

 ```json
 {